juanguren/Fullstack_Practice/Ecommerce Experiment/README.md

 ### Final project - React Globant bootcamp

-In order to run this project, please follow this instructions:
+In order to run the project, please follow this instructions:

 1. Clone this repo
 2. Move to its root and go to **view** `cd view` <br>